 Prerequisite: 16 years of age, transportation.
 The Cooperative Work Training Program provides opportunities for students to explore careers in a variety of occupations, develop good work habits, attitudes, self-confidence and sense of job security and independence.
 The overall goal of the program is for students to obtain work experience and develop desirable employment and academic skills in preparation for potential career choices.
+Students can be released from school anywhere between one to two class periods to attend work.
 This course fulfills the applied arts and consumer education requirement.